pachyderm/docs/content/2.1.x/concepts/pipeline-concepts/datum/_index.md

      on file paths, not the actual file content.

-!!!
-Important
+{{% notice warning %}}
 Pipeline inputs, number of workers, parallelism parameters, and other performance knobs can all be configured through their corresponding fields in the [pipeline specification](../../../reference/pipeline-spec.md).
+{{% /notice %}}

 To understand how datums affect data processing in Pachyderm, you need to understand the following subconcepts: